joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 In this guide, I am going to run you through creating Azure Virtual Desktop from scratch, along with some prerequisites that will help you manage AVD after you create it.

-Before I begin, I recommend reading the Azure Virtual Desktop Azure product page "[here](https://azure.microsoft.com/en-us/services/virtual-desktop/ " Azure Virtual Desktop -   Enable a secure remote desktop experience from virtually anywhere.")" to get an understanding of the pricing model,  Features and additional resources that could help you in your journey.
+Before I begin, I recommend reading the Azure Virtual Desktop Azure product page "[here](https://azure.microsoft.com/en-us/services/virtual-desktop/ " Azure Virtual Desktop -   Enable a secure remote desktop experience from virtually anywhere.")" to get an understanding of the pricing model, features and additional resources that could help you in your journey.

 Before we begin, when selecting a region for your Session Hosts (Virtual Machines), I recommend you have a look at the: [Azure Virtual Desktop Experience Estimator](https://azure.microsoft.com/en-us/services/virtual-desktop/assessment/ " Azure Virtual Desktop Experience Estimator") to help valid the proper region for your Session Hosts and the round trip time _(I am in New Zealand, so my recommended region is: Australia East, which is what I will be using for this guide)_.